isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/register-your-business.md

       - EP Holders should first get a [Letter of Consent (LOC)](https://www.mom.gov.sg/passes-and-permits/employment-pass/taking-up-secondary-directorship){:target="_blank"} from the Ministry of Manpower
       - A local manager who is residing in Singapore must be appointed
       - All partners and the local manager must endorse the application before payment can be made
-      - Foreigners will need to engage the services of a registered filing agent (e.g. a law firm, accounting firm or corporate secretarial firm) to submit the online application on their behalf.
+      - Foreigners will need to engage the services of a registered filing agent (e.g. a law firm, accounting firm or corporate secretarial firm) to submit the online application on their behalf

       **Information/documents required**
       - Commencement date